sws2apps/sws2apps-docs/organized/docs/onboarding/create-congregation.md

 You can change the congregation access code in the settings later.
 However, remember that changing the access code means you need to notify all active users so they can later log in to their accounts without any troubles.

+#### Principles for creating a good access code:

+- **Simplicity and ease of use**: The access code should be relatively easy for users to enter but not so obvious that it becomes a security risk.
+- **Avoid widely known phrases**: Use a meaningful combination of words and numbers that are not easily guessable.
+- **Keep the code secure and users informed**: Even though the access code is easier to remember and enter, it should still be unique and not easily guessed.
+Remind users to not share the code personally, but always request it from Organized app administrator in your congregation.

 ### Your congregation is created!

-Done!
-Once everything is set up, you will land on your congregation's page as the admin.
-From here, you can add members, assign roles like coordinator or secretary, and grant specific rights, such as editing schedules and others.
-Explore other guide articles to learn how to add all required congregation details, invite users to your congergation in Organized, create schedules and so much more!
+Well done!
+Once everything is set up, you’ll land on your congregation’s page as the admin.
+From here, you can complete the initial basic congregation preferences setup, create your own person record.
+After that, let’s explore the app together and uncover all its features!

+### What to do next?

+It’s time to set up your congregation, including person records, new users, and meeting materials imports, to ensure everything is ready for the congregation to benefit from Organized.

+For you to simplify this path, we prepared the [Recommended congregation setup steps guide](../onboarding/setup-order), which you can follow to make the setup process smooth and flawless.

+Be sure to explore our other guide articles to discover how to fully utilize all the features and capabilities of the app!